GillesSanMartin/CVrefDB/README.md

 ## Overview

-Cross Validation (CV) of DNA barcodes reference databases (refDB) using blast.
+**Cross Validation (CV) of DNA barcodes reference databases (refDB) using blast.**

 The main aim of this package is to repeatedly blast sequences of a DNA barcode reference database against itself to evaluate the quality of the taxonomic assignments at various taxonomic levels and using different strategies.
+The package provides also some tools to build the seuqences reference database and some guidance to clean it up.

-There are two main functions :
+**There are two main functions :**

 - `CV_blastn()` : This function will repeatedly extract a random sample of sequences from a DNA barcode reference database in fasta format,